Emerging Leaders Fellowship Program

-The AMS Emerging Leaders Fellowship Program applicants will be reviewed by a committee of AMS staff and volunteers who will evaluate and rank each applicant’s written responses and letters of recommendation.
+AMS Emerging Leaders Fellowship Program applicants will be reviewed by a committee of AMS staff and volunteers who will evaluate and rank each applicant’s written responses and letters of recommendation.
 Total scores are then considered alongside various demographic criteria to ensure a diverse, well-rounded group.

 Fee & Expenses

 Fellows are responsible for the following expenses.
 If the fellow’s employer will be covering the expenses, that arrangement must be made directly between the fellow and their employer.

 - Program fee: $2,800.

 - Any expenses incurred for the fellow’s yearlong project, such as books and/or supplies.

 The AMS Diversity, Equity, & Inclusion Scholarship Program provides financial support for four eligible applicants of the Emerging Leaders Fellowship.